michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0051.md

 - n: either of two or more related or complementary variables
 - adj: mutually related
 ### Family
-correlate: correlated, correlates, correlating, correlation, correlative+;correlated: uncorrelated;correlation: correlational, correlations;correlative: correlatively, correlatives, correlativity
+- correlate: correlated, correlates, correlating, correlation, correlative+
+- correlated: uncorrelated
+- correlation: correlational, correlations
+- correlative: correlatively, correlatives, correlativity
 ### Examples
 - They found that an increase in fines assessed on children directly correlated to a rise in recidivism.
 - Even studies showing that alterations in the microbiota correlate with disease severity, or that the microbiota normalizes with remission, fail to prove causation over correlation.